 Aggregation responses may be incompatible with destination index mappingsedit

 When a pivot transform is first started, it will deduce the mappings

 required for the destination index.
 This process is based on the field types of

 the source index and the aggregations used.
 If the fields are derived from

 dynamic mappings will be used.
 In some instances the

 deduced mappings may be incompatible with the actual data.
 For example, numeric

 overflows might occur or dynamically mapped fields might contain both numbers

 and strings.
 Please check Elasticsearch logs if you think this may have occurred.
-As a

 Batch transforms may not account for changed documentsedit